Qullasuyu

 Recently, there have been movements to form a "Greater Qullasuyu" (or Qullana Suyu Marka) which would incorporate a territory similar to the former Tawantinsuyu in extent.
-This ideal has been proposed by the office of the Apu Mallku and the parliament of the Qullana.
+This idea has been proposed by the office of the Apu Mallku and the parliament of the Qullana.
 Qullasuyu was the largest of the four suyu (or "quarters", the largest divisions of the Inca empire) in terms of area.
 This suyu encompassed the Bolivian Altiplano and much of the southern Andes, running down into northwest Argentina and as far south as the Maule river near modern Santiago, Chile.
 Along with Kuntisuyu, it was part of the Hurin Suyukuna or "Lower Quarters" of the empire.